Copyright vs. Trademark: Understanding the Difference

 Copyright vs Trademark: Key Differences

 Understanding the difference between copyright and trademark comes down to recognizing what each is designed to protect.
+Some of the key differences between copyright and trademarks are summarized as follows:

 When You Need Copyright Protection